Pharmacy And Online Doctor

 How much does the delivery service cost?

-The LloydsPharmacy repeat prescription delivery service is completely free.
+The Echo by LloydsPharmacy repeat prescription delivery service is completely free.
 We do not charge you an administrative fee or for delivery.
 However, you will still have to pay for your prescription items as usual.
 Currently, each NHS item on a prescription is priced at £9.00.

 If you are regularly picking up prescriptions (i.e. collecting two or more prescription items per month) you could save money by applying for a prescription prepayment certificate (PPC).